mcellteam/cellblender_tutorials/unimol_reactions.rst

 Initial Configuration
 =====================

-This tutorial builds upon what was done in :ref:`single_molecule_diffusion`.
+This tutorial builds upon what was done in :ref:`add_meshgeom`.
-Either complete that tutorial yourself or use the `single_molecule.blend`_ file to get started.
+Either complete that tutorial yourself or use the `add_meshgeom.blend`_ file to get started.

-.. _single_molecule.blend: ./blends/single_molecule.blend
+.. _add_meshgeom.blend: ../../blends/add_meshgeom.blend

 Save the File with a New Name in Your Working Directory
 ---------------------------------------------------------------